 - ½ cup brown sugar

 - ¼ cup milk

-- In a large bowl, combine all purpose flour, baking soda, salt, cinnamon powder, pumpkin spice mix, brown and granulated sugar.
-Mix well until everything is well combine.
+- In a large bowl, combine all-purpose flour, baking soda, salt, cinnamon powder, pumpkin spice mix, and brown and granulated sugar.
+Mix well until everything is well combined.

 - In a separate bowl, combine pumpkin puree, eggs, milk, cooking oil together.
 Mix well.